 But what if a gap in the market presents the opportunity for your business to scale, but you don't know your AR from your VR or your cloud from your server?
 Anthony Kittel is the managing director of REDARC Electronics, which designs and manufactures products for a variety of industrial sectors.
 Kittel considers a willingness to try new things and being open to new ideas more important.

-It's an interesting position for a company, for whom IT has been a critical bedrock, to take but it's working.
+It's an interesting position for a company, for which IT has been a critical bedrock, to take but it's working.
 REDARC has gone from eight employees to more than 150 across Australia and New Zealand.

 "It's a desirable attribute," Kittel says about basic tech-savviness, "but it's not essential to creating a business.
 Good associations or access to those resources – internal or external – during the early stages can help as the organisation defines itself."